Safeguarding Policy

 All personnel are required to:

-• Complete a current criminal record check (or equivalent) and working with children check during recruitment and renew these checks when expired.
+• Complete a current criminal record check (or equivalent) and Working with Children Check during recruitment and renew these checks when expired.

-• Complete child safeguarding training.
+• Complete child safeguarding training and sexual misconduct prevention training.

 Ongoing training and support

 The induction process provides guidance relating to an individual’s safeguarding responsibilities and offers opportunities to seek clarity in relation to the commitments and behavioural expectations set out in our safeguarding policies.
-Upon engagement with Nossal Institute, personnel are required to sign the Child Safeguarding Policy to affirm their understanding of the policy and their obligations.
+Upon engagement with Nossal Institute, personnel are required to sign the Safeguarding Declaration to affirm their understanding of the policy and their obligations.

 Engaging with Partners